 Privacy and Publicity Rights — Copyright (the right to reproduce content) is a completely separate matter from privacy and/or publicity rights.
 This issue most often comes up regarding photos.
 While a photographer can grant you the right to reproduce the photograph she took of a dairy farmer in your book, she cannot (unless she has a signed release from the subject) legally give you permission for the dairy farmer’s likeness to appear.
 Only the dairy farmer can do that.
 This can be a murky area, especially pertaining to celebrities, who often fiercely protect their publicity rights.
 You will never go wrong if you stick with the strictest interpretation of the law, meaning that you should obtain permission from the photographer and any individuals who can be clearly seen in a photograph.
 This is obviously close to impossible when using archival photographs; in general, it is rare for objections to surface when using archival photographs in non-fiction books for interior content, but it is, of course, possible.

 * * *

-ISBN (International Standard Book Number) — A unique identifier for a book, specifying its format and publisher along with the title and author.
+ISBN (International Standard Book Number) — A unique identifier for a book, specifying its format and publisher of record, along with the title and author.
 An ISBN is not mandatory for copyright protection (and does not confer any copyright protection) but is essential if you plan on selling your book in a retail environment (with the exception of Amazon, which uses its own proprietary identification system) or to libraries/schools.
-Clients purchasing Legacy Isle’s Distribution Upgrade will have an ISBN assigned, registered to Legacy Isle; other clients who wish to have an ISBN must obtain one on their own.
+All Legacy Isle Distribution Clients automatically receive an ISBN and LCCN registered to Legacy Isle.
+Authors who have no distribution plans do not need an ISBN; those who plan to do distribution on their own may either request an ISBN registered to Legacy Isle as the publisher of record (no additional charge) or may provide their own ISBN and/or LCCN under their own imprint.
 An ISBN is not required for an e-book, however any clients who use Legacy Isle to distribute their e-book will have a Legacy Isle ISBN assigned.

 U.S. ISBN Agency — The official U.S. ISBN site; includes FAQs and instructions for obtaining an ISBN